scrapy-plugins/scrapy-zyte-api/docs/usage/session.rst

 .. _session-init-default:

-By default, scrapy-zyte-api will maintain up to 8 sessions per domain, each initialized with a :ref:`browser request <zyte-api-browser>` targeting the URL of the first request that will use the session.
+By default, scrapy-zyte-api will maintain up to 8 sessions per domain, each initialized with a :ref:`browser request <zapi-browser>` targeting the URL of the first request that will use the session.
 Sessions are automatically rotated among requests, and refreshed as they expire or get banned.
 You can customize most of this logic though request metadata, settings and